analyticstensor/mysite/README.md

-# Login Framework with Flask
+# Flask Web Application with Login Framework

 This repo contains login framework using Python Flask with backend MySQL database.